 Each week, you are required to complete a 2-3 page, double-spaced written assignment.
 Always include key identifying information at the top of the paper, and in the title of all electronic files: your name, the course, and the assignment.
-Good file titles might be look like the following: "Lastname_Soc195CE_Week 3.pdf" or "Week 3 Assignment Firstname Lastname Soc 195CE.docx".
-Late assignments will lose 20% credit for every day they are late (e.g. a Sunday assignment turned in the following Friday at 8:00am will receive no more than 40% credit).
-All assignments are required, meaning that if you do not turn in an assignment, you cannot pass the class.
-So, if you turn in an assignment late, you will receive reduced credit, but at least you will pass the course!
+Good file titles might be look like the following: "JQ Bruin_Soc195CE_Week 3.pdf" or "Week 3 Assignment Josie Q Bruin Soc 195CE.docx".

-There are typically three parts to the written assignment:
+There are typically three parts to the written assignment.